-If your child has learned the right skills, they can easily calm down in 30 seconds!
+If your child learns the right skills, they can calm down in 30 seconds!

 What are these skills?

-Pretend that your best friend cancels your plans (that you made a month ago) at the last minute.
+Let's pretend that your best friend cancels your lunch and wine tasting plans (that you made a month ago) at the last minute.

 Her sister-in-law is in town and has invited the family to brunch …. and she has to go.

-You already had the babysitter lined up, you were dressed and looking forward to a day out.
+You already have the babysitter lined up AND you are dressed and looking forward to a day out.

-You understand but you can't help the feeling building of you.
+You understand the conflict..but you can't help feeling that is building up inside.
 You know.. the one that makes you want to scream: "But I NEVER get to have girl time anymore!"

 You don't yell at your friend.
 Instead, you say "I understand, maybe next time."